RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-overview.md

 1. TOC
 {:toc}

 ---

-## Overall plot
+## Overall plots

-Use this interface to identify outliers and control the homogeneity of data distributions.
+Use this interface to identify outliers in the molecule selection by controlling irregularities in data distribution.

 <a href="../../assets/images/gui/TP-panel-sample-tm-overview-overallplot.png"><img src="../../assets/images/gui/TP-panel-sample-tm-overview-overallplot.png"/></a>